stan1y/servo/Readme.md

 To store data in Servo, clients need to perform either `POST` or `PUT` requests with item {key} in request path.

-- `POST /session/{key}` - Create a new item with specified key.
+- `POST /foo` - Create a new item with key `/foo`.
+If there is an item with key `/foo` error 409 Conflict is returned.
-- `PUT  /session/{key}` - Alter existing item with specified key, if no such item returns error status 404.
+- `PUT  /foo` - Alter existing item with key `/foo`.
+If no such item returns error 404 Not Found is retured.

 Internally Servo understands data as 3 possible types: JSON, TEXT and BLOB and inspects `Content-Type` header to pick a data parser for request data.
+Broken JSON or Base64 will lead to error 400.
 The following values are recognized by Servo:

 - `application/json` Servo reads data from request `body` and stores it as JSON type.